 Griddles are everywhere!
-Look I get it, we all keep hearing about the Blackstone Griddle craze and all the praise from users that comes with it.
+We all keep hearing about the Blackstone Griddle craze and all the praise from users that comes with it.

-I am no different, I have several, I cook on them all the time, and frankly, I’m not bashing them at all, they are great!
+I am no different, I have several, I cook on them all the time, and frankly, they are great!

-But, if you are about to run out and buy one, you should probably have an honest review that covers all the reasons you don’t want to buy a Blackstone Grill.
+But, before you rush out to buy one, you should probably have an honest review that covers all the reasons you might want to reconsider.

 So, buckle up, let the haters gather, and let’s discuss 9 reasons you do NOT want to buy a Blackstone.